dataloop-ai-apps/sam2box/README.md

 Audience: This example is meant for people with a working knowledge of Python and a use-case where auto-segmentation would streamline their processes.

-## Installation:
+## Installation & Instructions:
 The code requires python>=3.8, as well as pytorch>=1.7 and torchvision>=0.8, installing both PyTorch and TorchVision with CUDA support is strongly recommended.
 Please ensure DTLPY - the Dataloop SDK - is installed as well as the Segment Anything library.
-All packages needed are detailed in the requirements.txt file.
+All packages needed are detailed in the "requirements.txt" file located in the "code" folder.

+The code folder includes the necessary Python files to deploy the SAM-2-BOX Faas within your Dataloop project.
+Please ensure to include specific project and package names in order to load the function correctly.

 ## Video Demonstration: